202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Prompts for Discussion

+* What choices did you make when writing your job application materials?
+How did you choose to organize your resumes?
+Your letters?
+* Why does organization matter in application materials?
+* What strategies for organization might you employ to make your documents more effective?
+Why?
+* How will you need to organize your cover memo for the job application packet?
+What strategies might you employ?

 ## Class Discussion 10.
 Reading: Writing Technical Definitions and Descriptions

 We live in a complex and complicated world.
 The job of many technical communicators is to make parts of the world just a little more understandable.
 Translating complex scientific and technical data--via definitions and descriptions--into information that can be understood by different audiences, including everyday people is what technical communicators do.